 - Fleetwide

-- Royal Caribbean — regular Indian dishes in Main Dining Room and Windjammer; Southampton sailings often increase offerings.
+- Royal Caribbean — Regular Indian dishes in the Main Dining Room and Windjammer; Southampton sailings often include an expanded Indian menu reflecting the UK's large South Asian passenger base.

-- Celebrity Cruises — elevated Indian and vegetarian items appear across dining venues.
+- Celebrity Cruises — Elevated Indian and vegetarian items appear across dining venues, consistent with the line's premium culinary positioning.

-- Princess Cruises — Indian and vegetarian dishes regularly feature in buffet and main dining rotations.
+- Princess Cruises — Indian and vegetarian dishes regularly feature in buffet and main dining rotations throughout the fleet.

-- Holland America Line — fleetwide vegetarian/Indian-friendly menus and special vegetarian lists are available on many ships.
+- Holland America Line — Fleetwide vegetarian and Indian-friendly menus are documented, with a special vegetarian list available on request in the main dining room on many ships.

 - Select-ship / specialty venues

-- Carnival Cruise Line — Masala Tiger specialty restaurant appears on Carnival Celebration, Carnival Jubilee and Mardi Gras (ship-specific).
+- Carnival Cruise Line — Masala Tiger specialty restaurant operates on Carnival Celebration, Carnival Jubilee, and Mardi Gras; Indian dishes may also appear in buffet selections on other ships.

-- Norwegian Cruise Line (NCL) — Indian options appear in buffets or main dining on certain ships or itineraries.
+- Norwegian Cruise Line (NCL) — Indian options appear in buffets or as main dining features on certain ships or itineraries; availability is less predictable and should be confirmed before booking.

-- Luxury/regional operators — Indian/Jain menus may be available when demand or local provisioning supports them.
+- Luxury and regional operators — Indian and Jain menus may be available when demand, passenger demographics, or local provisioning supports them; these are best confirmed directly with the operator.

 Itineraries and homeports that increase the likelihood of Indian/vegetarian menus